conoroshea1996/elderJsTest/src/routes/blog/a-recruiters-guide-to-candidate-prescreening.md

 ---
-title: "A Recruiter’s Guide to Candidate Prescreening"
+title: 'A Recruiter’s Guide to Candidate Prescreening'
-date: "2020-08-12"
+date: '2020-08-12'
 categories:
-  - "how-to"
+  - 'how-to'
-slug: "a-recruiters-guide-to-candidate-prescreening"
+slug: 'a-recruiters-guide-to-candidate-prescreening'
-seoTitle: "Candidate Prescreening - A Recruiter’s Guide | HireHive"
+seoTitle: 'Candidate Prescreening - A Recruiter’s Guide | HireHive'
-seoDescription: "As a recruiter, what do you need to know about the prescreening process to be a full hiring partner for your clients and what pre-screening interview questions should you be asking?
-Let’s take a closer look."
+seoDescription: 'As a recruiter, what do you need to know about the prescreening process to be a full hiring partner for your clients and what pre-screening interview questions should you be asking?
+Let’s take a closer look.'
-author: "HireHive-Team"
+author: 'HireHive-Team'
-coverImage: "/images/photo-1498230870289-7561110a6e69.jpg"
+coverImage: '/images/photo-1498230870289-7561110a6e69.jpg'
 ---

 ### What is candidate prescreening?